 Police can "ask" anyone to take a PBT test.
 However, it is your Constitutional right to refuse the test and refuse to answer incriminating questions.
-In our opinion, being "asked" by a cop to take a test is intimidating and not voluntary.
+In our opinion, being "asked" by a cop to take a test is intimidating and involuntary.
 We think this practice should be stopped.
 Saying "no" or refusing to answer questions by a police officer takes a lot of backbone.
-Most were taught to obey cops without question — thus the "request" is really not a request at all… Interestingly, the City of Flint does not allow its police to "ask" minors to "voluntarily" blow into a PBT machine.
+Most of us were taught to always obey a cop without question, thus the "request" is really not a request at all… Interestingly, the City of Flint does not allow its police to "ask" minors to "voluntarily" blow into a PBT machine.

 Most remember too well their first anxious encounter with a police officer.
-Here is an age old truism: police officers put their pants on one leg at a time.
 You do not need to be afraid!
-Here is sage advice from our twenty two plus years of criminal defense experience:
+Here is sage advice from our years of criminal defense work:

 → DECLINE the PBT – DECLINE to answer questions. . .

-Police cannot force you to blow into a PBT nor answer questions.
-There is no penalty for refusing a PBT test (this assumes you are not the driver of a car).
-Police line everyone up and "ask" each person to blow into the Incriminator.
-Most mistakenly assume the law requires that you blow.
-It used to, but that law was struck down as unconstitutional.
-You don't have to blow and they cannot force you.
-If you refuse to blow into the Incriminator the cops will have to find another way to prove your guilt.
-Chances are, they will move on to an easier target.
+Police cannot force you to blow into a PBT or answer questions.
+There is NO PENALTY for refusing a PBT (this assumes you are not the driver of a car).
+The police will often line everyone up and "ask" each person to blow into the Incriminator.
+Sadly, many young people mistakenly assume the law requires that you blow.
+It does not.
+You don't have to blow and the police cannot force you.
+If you refuse to blow into the Incriminator, the cops will have to find another way to prove your guilt.
+Chances are they will move on to an easier target.

 The cop will (truthfully) tell you if you blow into the Incriminator you "won't go to jail."
 He's right.
 But what you don't realize is that he's not planning on arresting and taking you to jail.
-A first offense is not jailable anyway.
-Arresting and booking someone into jail takes a lot of time and paperwork.
+A first offense is a civil infraction.
+Arresting and booking someone on a 2nd or 3rd offense into jail takes a lot of time and paperwork.
 It's much easier to issue MIP citations and move on.

 Police will also say if you blow "it will go easier for you."
 Wrong.
 By admitting you were drinking or by blowing into the Incriminator, you just handed the prosecutor an easy case.
-It is very easy to convict someone who confesses to a crime.
-Too many admit: "well, I had a couple drinks," as though this will somehow magically make things work out better.
+It is easy to convict someone who confesses to a crime.
+Many will admit: "well, I had a couple drinks," as though this will somehow magically make things work out better.
 It doesn't.
 Whether you had one drink or ten: confess and you will be charged.